 Focus on High-Performing Pages

 Depending on where you want people who click on your retargeting ads to wind up, they could go to your landing page or a specific product page.
-The landing page has the benefit of getting the visitor back to the area with the most option, but some individuals, such as those who abandoned their carts, might be better served returning to a specific product page.
+The landing page has the benefit of getting the visitor back to the area with the most option, but some individuals, such as those who abandoned their carts, might be better served by a return to a specific product page.
 Regardless of which section of your store you choose, make sure that the page typically performs well and has a high conversion rate.

 Show Relevant Products

 Your ads have the ability to showcase specific products that your potential customer might be interested in.
 This should include not only the product that the customer almost bought, but related items as well.
 It is very possible that the reason a visitor did not convert into becoming a customer has to do with a preference for a different brand or the price of the item that got left behind.
 By providing options that are similar to what drew the customer to your site in the first place, you have a chance to get them to reconsider the deal.
-This also provides you with potential upselling or cross selling options once the individual does make a purchase.
+This also provides you with potential upselling or cross-selling options once the individual does make a purchase.

 Create a Burn Code